Priyanshi585-na/CE3/README.md

 ### **Setup (Flask)**
-Navigate to your Flask API directory:cd 'Flask_folder'
+Navigate to your Flask API directory: cd Flask-flask

-Run the Flask development server:python app.py
+Run the Flask development server: python app.py

 The Flask API will be accessible at http://localhost:5000/